christy8059/github-tutorial/README.md

 _Git_ is a version control that keeps "snapshots" of your code, while _Github_ stores your code in the cloud.
 Since the code is stored on the cloud we are able to visually track changes.
 Also we're able to collaborate on the same project.
 * The difference is that _Git_ does not require github, but _github_ requies git.

 ---

 ## Initial Setup
 **_Making a github account_**
 If you already have a github account you may skip steps 1-3
 1. To make an account you need to go to [github.com](https://github.com/)
 2. Then you press on the green button that says "sign up". ![](sign_up_button.png)
-3. And then you get to a page where you type into your user name, email and password
+3. And then you get to a page where you type into your user name, email and password.

 **_Creating an SSH key between Github and C9_**
 NOTE: THESE STEPS ARE ONLY DONE ONCE AFTER YOU MAKE YOUR _GITHUB ACCOUNT_